near/docs/docs/tools/near-indexer.md

 ### Initialize configurations

-- Last step in in configuring your network is to initialize.
+- Last step is in configuring your network is to initialize.
 To do this, simply run:

 ```bash
 cargo run --init